-- Add 1 cup of water and 2 tablespoon of the herbs and 2 tablespoon of seaweed.
+- Add 1 cup of water and 2 Tbsp of the herbs and 2 Tbsp of seaweed.
 Cook for 7 minutes.

 - Stir in shredded zucchini, cauliflower and minced garlic.
 Add the rest of the water, bay leaves and the remainder of the seasoning mix and the seaweed mix.
 Cover.
 Stir every 5 mins.
 Cook 15 minutes.

 - Add the coconut milk, lemon juice, coconut aminos, and nutritional yeast.
 Cover, and cook on medium/low for 1 – 1 1/2 hours, until vegetables are done.
 However, this can continue to simmer.
 Simmering is where it all comes together and where the magic happens.
 If you can let it simmer for 2 hours, it will only get better.